exosite/exosense_insight_example_aws_serverless_nodejs/README.md

 Use the url `https://uw9mp3g45m.execute-api.ap-southeast-1.amazonaws.com/latest/swagger.yaml`

-Note that the service name must start with `insight` according to ExoSense's implement.
+~Note that the service name must start with `insight` according to ExoSense's implement.~

+Add insight tag to the swagger file instead.

 ### 5. Enable the service in the application